mdolab/MACH-Aero/installInstructions/install3rdPartyPackages.rst

 On a cluster, check the output of ``module avail`` to see what has already been installed.

-C and Fotran Based Packages
+C and Fortran Based Packages
 ---------------------------
 These packages have minimal dependencies and should be installed first, in the order listed here.
 These source code for these packages are often downloaded and installed to ``$HOME/packages/$PACKAGE_NAME``,